Ideas-on-Stage/ideasonstage.com/content/en/news/2017-10-30-women-on-stage-workshop-december-7-2017.en.md

 +++
 draft			= false
 title			= "The Women on Stage Workshop Returns Dec 7" tags			= ["Coaching","Paris","Lyon","Client","Women","Business"]
 news			= ["general"]
 date			= "2017-10-30"
 author			= "Marion Chapsal"
 banner			= "/img/news/wos_workshop_thumb.jpg"
+translationKey	= "2017-10-30-women-on-stage-workshop-december-7-2017"
 +++
 This December 7th in an elegant boardroom along the Champs-Elysée something powerful will take place: the beloved Women on Stage workshop will return by popular demand led by [Marion Chapsal](https://www.ideasonstage.com/team/marion-chapsal/), Chief Learning Officer and Speaking Coach.
 Spaces are limited to allow space for each voice and leader to present and receive personalized feedback.